d12frosted/elpa-mirror/melpa/org-tree-slide-readme.txt

    3. Open an org-mode file
    4. Toggle org-tree-slide-mode (M-x org-tree-slide-mode) then Slideshow will start and you can find "TSlide" in mode line.
-   5. <left>/<right> will move between slides
+   5. `C-<'/`C->' will move between slides
-   6. `C-x s c' will show CONTENT of the org buffer Select a heading and type <right>, then Slideshow will start again.
+   6. `C-x s c' will show CONTENT of the org buffer Select a heading and type `C-<', then Slideshow will start again.
    7. Toggle org-tree-slide-mode again to exit this minor mode

 Recommended minimum settings: